Wednesday, September 28, 2016

 Have you heard of E-textiles?
 Textiles or fabrics with electronics sewn into them?

 A lot of research and development has been devoted to this topic in the science and medical fields and in the last few years it's moved into fashion and the performance arts.
 Now here is an example of electronics and soft circuits in a quilt!
-(I'm developing a class, so leave a comment if you're interested.)
+(I'm thinking about developing a class, so leave a comment if you're interested.)

 This is the Paris Rendezvous fabric panel that was featured in this post.
 The "special embellishment" that I planned for this quilt is the incorporation of LEDs (light-emitting diodes).
 Can you see the white lights on the Eiffel Tower?